tkw1536/UVoteJ/README.md

 ```

 The scripts/install routine will write a configuration file to config/config.json
-which can also be manually edited.
+which can should be manually edited.

+The only thing that is not configured by the install script is:

+* ```auth_admins```: List of admin usernames.
+The admin interface can be found under /admin.

+## Getting started

+Get started by going to http://localhost:3000/admin and log in.

 ## API Documentation
 Can be found in "static/doc".
 To update documentation: